 - Number of years as a licensed driver in Canada and/or the United States

-- Date the driver received each level of graduated license
+- Date the driver received each level of the graduated license

 - Driver training certification